 Travelling Tasmania with Kids

-Before I continue with naming the best family things to do in Tasmania, if I could offer a tip when travelling on a road trip, it would be to take your time.
+Before I continue with naming the best family things to do in Tasmania, if I could offer a tip, it would be to take your time.

-Plan a Tasmania family holiday itinerary, add in some relaxation time, and enjoy the longer rest stops.
-Unless you have unlimited time, it is impossible to see all of Tasmania in one hit, so make the most of the places you are going to visit.
+Create a Tasmania family holiday itinerary, add in some relaxation time, and enjoy the longer rest stops.
+Unless you have unlimited time, it is impossible to see Tasmania in one hit, so make the most of the places you are going to visit.

 To help with your planning, don’t miss grabbing my FREE CHECKLIST BELOW with 30 hand-picked ideas to cross off your Tasmania bucket list.